 To evaluate the improvement of predicting potential registration frames $A_{appr}$, we present the experiments with and without computing $A_{appr}$ on the dataset Ellis Island.
-As listed in Table~\ref{A_t}, the registered image number of the method with $A_{appr}$ is almost the same as that of the method without $A_{appr}$, but the running time is reduced to half.
+As listed in Table~\ref{A_t}, the registered image number of the method with $A_{appr}$ is almost the same as that of the method without $A_{appr}$, but the running time is reduced by 1/3.